strata-mvc/strata/docs/index.md

 ## What it does

-Wordpress MVC allows you to link permalinks with Controllers to offer you an elegant place to place code and keep the templates as clean as possible.
-It also maps Models to custom post types so model relationships can be programmed elegantly.
+Wordpress MVC allows you to associate permalinks to controller classes to offer an elegant way of maintaining complex code and keep the templates as clean as possible.
+It also maps models to custom post types so model relationships can similarly be programmed elegantly.

 ## What it doesn't do